Northern Spy

 Season

-The thin skin and juicy, tender flesh render careful handling absolutely necessary, otherwise there is much shrinkage in storage (Beach; Lowther — "easily bruised in handling"; Hedrick — "the skin is thin and tender, making careful handling necessary").
-It is particularly susceptible to attack from blue mold (Penicillium glaucum Link) in storage, especially if bruised or delayed in reaching storage.
-If well colored, picked, packed, and handled with great care and stored soon after picking, it may be carried in storage as long as most winter varieties (Beach; Lowther).
-Poorly colored fruit is not good in flavor and does not keep as well as well-ripened and highly colored fruit.
-In some localities it appears to require from two to three weeks longer than Rhode Island Greening to ripen properly (Beach).
+Its thin skin and juicy, tender flesh make careful handling absolutely necessary, otherwise much shrinkage results in storage.
+It is particularly susceptible in storage to attack from blue mold (Penicillium glaucum Link), especially if bruised or delayed in reaching storage.
+If well colored, picked, packed and handled with great care and stored soon after picking, it may be carried in storage as long as most winter varieties.

 Uses